How To Find The Abandoned Homes (Akiya 空き家) in Japan

 Lately there has been a lot of talk about the Akiya (空き家) or abandoned or vacant homes located in Japan.
 It is estimated that there are around 8 million abandoned homes in Japan at this time.
 It has been reported that the governments of certain prefectures are giving incentives to customers to purchase these homes for nearly nothing, and in some cases for free!
 But what's the real story?

-Currently we do not assist with the "Abandoned" Homes offered by the government but we can help you find a suitable "Vacant" property for sale by the owner at a reasonable price.
+Currently we do not assist with the Government Akiya Homes but we can help you find a suitable Vacant property for sale by the owner at a reasonable price.
 If you are absolutely set on an Akiya you can find newly listed ones for sale at this Japanese website.

 How do I find vacant properties in Japan?